LLinoor/Botte.py/README.md

 <p>
 <i>If some features are reserved for the hosted version it's to not complicate the code with things that people might not use</i>

-- The hosted version has a Firebase database to save people's in-game username (in order to facilitate the use of !osu, !bs, ...), with that they just have to use !osu to get their stats and are not obliged to put their username anymore
+- The hosted version has a Firebase database to save people's in-game username (in order to facilitate the use of !osu, !bs, ...), with that they just have to use ?osu to get their stats and are not obliged to put their username anymore
 </p>
 </details>